Category: Uncategorized

 Established 2005

-Wally Gordon was the president of Mid-Atlantic Foods.
-He owned a seafood cannery in Pocomoke City, Maryland.
+Wally Gordon founded Mid-Atlantic Foods Inc., a seafood cannery in Pocomoke City, Maryland.
 Mr. Gordon was described as extremely outgoing and lots of fun by his wife Jackie.
-He played a big role in the original concept of the Discovery Center & Museum and truly believed in what it would do for the city of Pocomoke.
-Wally Gordon had worked for Quaker Oats and other food companies before deciding to start his own outfit.
+He was also very active in his community, as he was involved in the redevelopment of Pocomoke City and served on the board of the Pocomoke River Discovery Center, a river heritage center.
+Mr. Gordon previously worked for Quaker Oats and other food companies before he decided to start his own business.

 Meet George J. Davidson Jr.